wingify/lua-resty-pubsub/README.md

                     local producer, err = pubsub_producer:new(project_id, pubsub_config, producer_config,
                                              oauth_config, success_callback, error_callback, oauth_setter, oauth_getter)

-                    if err ~= nil then
+                    -- Also check if there is any error while initializing producer if err ~= nil then
                         ngx.log(ngx.ERR, "Unable to create producer ", err) return
                     end

-                    -- Finally send the message with attributes producer:send("Some Random Text", {
+                    -- Finally send the message with attributes. local ok, send_err = producer:send("Some Random Text", {
                         attr1 = "Test1",
                         attr2 = "Test2"
                     })

+                    -- Also check if there is any error while sending message if send_err ~= nil then
+                        ngx.log(ngx.ERR, "Unable to send data to pubsub: ", send_err)
+                        return
+                    end

                 end